Do you shoot pistol or rifle? Long or short range? 100, 200, 300 or 500 yards? 1000 maybe?

 Celestron make a lot of optical equipment from telescopes to microscopes and are a big name in optics.
 The Ultima is a good quality optic that comes in a variety of different objective lens sizes.

 We’d pick the 20-60x 80mm 45° angled scope for shooting out to 200 yards.
 It’s not the smallest and most compact, but the smaller scope can struggle at the longer range as this isn’t the highest quality optic on the list and doesn’t cost the earth.

 The eye relief is okay at 18mm.
 It’s fogproof, waterproof, has multi-coated optics, and great 6m close focus for short range applications.

 There’s no freebies like a tripod with this, but that gives you the opportunity to find a good aftermarket.
 Sometimes the quality of giveaway tripods are no match for a good aftermarket one.

 - Straight version and larger objective lenses available

 - Eyepiece does not rotate

-With a slightly higher price tag comes a better quality of scope from Redfield.
-This 20-60x zoom Rampage scope with an 80mm objective lens sites in the low to mid range of quality where scopes are concerned.
+With a slightly higher price tag comes a better quality of scope from GoSky.
+In fact it’s their top of the range model.
+This 20-60x zoom scope with an 80mm objective lens sits in the low to mid range of quality where scopes are concerned.